OctopusDeploy/blog/blog/2019-11/docker-in-ci-cd-pipelines/index.md

 - Deploying our containers to a machine running Docker.

 ## Build server
 All of the major build servers (Azure DevOps, TeamCity, Jenkins, and Bamboo) can build Docker images either with a built-in step or a downloadable plug-in.
 For this demonstration, I use TeamCity as most of my experience is with Azure DevOps and I wanted to expand my horizons.
-One thing I found with both Azure DevOps and TeamCity (and I imagine the others as well) is that though they had built-in steps to perform Docker builds, the build agents still needed Docker installed to work.
+One thing I found with both Azure DevOps and TeamCity (and I imagine this is true for other build servers as well) is that even though they had built-in steps to perform Docker builds, the build agents still needed Docker installed to work.
 It makes sense, but it seemed counter-intuitive since it was an available step you could choose.

 Rather than create a new VM, install and configure an OS, install the build agent, and finally install Docker, I chose a much nerdier path.
-JetBrains, maker of TeamCity (amongst other products), provides a [Docker image for their build agent](https://hub.docker.com/r/jetbrains/teamcity-agent/)!
-Not only do they have a build agent image, this image can also run Docker to do Docker builds (I chose option two under Running Builds Which Require Docker).
-My first attempt at running this ran into an issue where the agent container couldn’t resolve local DNS entries, but this article: [Fix Docker’s networking DNS config](https://development.robinwinslow.uk/2016/06/23/fix-docker-networking-dns/) showed me a neat trick to fix that problem.
+JetBrains, maker of TeamCity (amongst other products), provides a [Docker image for their build agent](https://hub.docker.com/r/jetbrains/teamcity-agent/).
+Not only do they have a build agent image, this image can also run Docker to do Docker builds (I chose option two under Running Builds Which Require Docker in the linked document above).
+My first attempt at running this ran into an issue where the agent container couldn’t resolve local DNS entries, but this article: [Fix Docker’s networking DNS config](https://development.robinwinslow.uk/2016/06/23/fix-docker-networking-dns/), showed me a neat trick to fix that problem.

 With the DNS issue resolved, the container started up and registered itself to my TeamCity server under the Unauthorized category of agents: